 Unlike most ceiling fans, which use low-cost, AC motors that offer poor energy efficiency, Haiku fans runs on a brushless, electronically commutated DC motor for increased energy efficiency.
 Designed for both residential and commercial applications, Haiku ceiling fans use very low 2-30 watts of power, significantly exceeding Energy Star requirements.

 Design-wise, it has won a ton of awards, and contains airfoils (blades with a 60-inch wingspan) and a central motor housing, which blend together into a single, seamless form, reflecting the concept of organic essentialism.
-Internally, it boasts Sensorless Drive, a technology that delivers an 80% improvement in efficiency over conventional ceiling fan motors.
-Sensorless Drive is a compilation of eight patents, not to mention a top rating from ENERGY STAR®.
+Internally, the haiku fan boasts Sensorless Drive, a technology that delivers an 80% improvement in efficiency over conventional ceiling fan motors.
+Sensorless Drive is a compilation of eight patents, not to mention a top rating from ENERGY STAR.

 The airfoils offer some series aerodynamic efficiency, and they come in your choice of moso bamboo, (caramel or cocoa finishes), or matrix composite, (black and white with an automative-grade finish.)
 And when the Haiku spins, you won’t be complaining about off-balance fans anymore.
 This is part of Haiku’s main selling point.
 You’re always guaranteed dead-center balance from the start.
 Haiku uses very sensitive electronic sensors to maintain its balance at all speeds.

 The Haiku ceiling fan kit includes a remote control and has 10-settings, including Whoosh mode, which simulates natural air flow, and even “reverse direction”, although BAF recommends running it in winter in the same direction as in summer but at the lowest speed, to recirculate air without a draft.
 The variable-speed technology means that air movement is efficient at every speed.